Premium Bonds

 12. Are Premium Bonds suitable for my emergency fund?

-While Premium Bonds do not have a formal notice period like some other savings products, there is a process involved in cashing them in.
+Premium Bonds do not have a formal notice period like some other savings products, however there is a process involved in cashing them in.
 Typically, it takes around 2 to 3 working days for the money to be transferred to your nominated bank account.

 Considerations: